SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 - A new loading screen (For HTML5 users)
 - New note splash texture

-# Pending

-- Fix the reset score substate not destroying past control or resetting state as options state does

 # Special thanks

 HTML5 Players - For testing latest changes